THE PRIME COMMANDMENT

 No. The Constitution was created because people had already formed – and fought for – a nation and national identity called America.
 People had moved here and were moving here to create better lives in a basically Christian and capitalist format, and their society could neither protect itself or its members without an agreed set of rules and bounds, recognized from within and without.
 As the Declaration of Independence had proclaimed, upon separation from an unjust form of dominance, the right to “…assume among the Powers of the Earth, the separate and equal Station to which the laws of Nature and of Nature’s God entitle them…” It is part of the Covenant that the existing population clearly proclaim its claim to certain territory AND the right to govern themselves as they see fit.
 A Covenant.

 It seems Prudent to describe that covenant as a PARTNERSHIP.
 It is formed to protect the SUCCESS of the citizenry or, at the very least, to protect the opportunities to succeed for each citizen and family.
 Any government that ceases to “partner” and commences to “provide,” will shortly become tyrannical, for its “provider” attitude is based on a belief in the incompetence of its citizen-partners.
 It is a tiny slide from that attitude/altitude to believe that those at a “lower” altitude of competence will need rules to live by.
 This is not to say “rules” to avoid criminality, at least initially, but rules to govern daily, family and personal life.
-Almost abruptly, the sanctions for failing to follow rules governing one’s person, become new laws, the breach of which demand sanction as if criminal: a “police” state.
+Almost abruptly, the sanctions for failing to follow rules governing one’s person, become new laws, the breech of which demand sanction as if criminal: a “police” state.

 How refreshing it would be if a candidate for, well… ANY office, would introduce two rare policies into his or her campaign rhetoric and promises: clear, open honesty, and determination to render his or her future office as a tool for PARTNERING with citizens so that each might be more successful in life.
 Partnership and truth-telling.
-What remarkable promises to make let alone fulfill.
+What remarkable promises to make, let alone fulfill.

 How would a government-citizen partnership operate?